yp-engineering/mesos-runonce/README.md

 # mesos-runonce
-Mesos framework to run a command once.
+Mesos framework to run a docker container once.

 # Download
 Get the [latest binary](/../../releases/latest) from github releases.